sterling-redline/quill-delta-to-markdown/README.md

 ## About

 A great thank you to Bart Visscher (bartv2) who started this lib ( here https://github.com/bartv2/quill-delta-markdown ).
-We will work towards the goal of being able to give it gack to the original repo!
+We will work towards the goal to give it gack to the original repo!